📋 In this article:

 Can you wear normal nail polish during a fungal infection?

 It is best to avoid cosmetic polish during an antifungal treatment.
-The polish creates an occlusive layer that retains moisture under the nail and prevents the topical treatment from penetrating.
+The varnish creates an occlusive layer that prevents the topical treatment from penetrating.
 If appearance is important, talk to your podiatrist — some technical solutions exist in specific cases.

-Does the therapeutic laser for nail fungus hurt?
+Is laser for nail fungus indicated?

 How much does a nail fungus treatment cost at the podiatrist?